H1 Inc.

-H1 Inc. is an global healthcare data technology company founded in 2017, and headquartered in New York City.
+H1 Inc. is a global healthcare data technology company founded in 2017, and headquartered in New York City.
 The company's database is used by healthcare and pharmaceutical companies and related organizations to identify healthcare professionals to partner with on research in order to accelerate development of drugs and other treatments.
 The company has over 400 employees worldwide and about 100 clients including pharmaceutical companies Novartis and AstraZeneca as of November 2021.

 History

 The company was founded by Ariel Katz and Ian Sax in November 2017 as H1 Insights.
 The company started by helping biotech and pharma companies connect with Key Opinion Leaders (KOLs) to advance research, drug development, and other treatments.
 According to Katz, the company is named for "the statistical representation of a true hypothesis", often expressed as H_{1}, as opposed to a null hypothesis, expressed as H_{0}.

 In 2018, the company launched its first market offering, Da Vinci, and subsequently participated in Y Combinator's Winter 2020 batch.

 In August 2021, H1 acquired Portland, Oregon startup Carevoyance.
 By November 2021, H1 had over 100 clients including Novartis and AstraZeneca and over 400 employees worldwide.

 In February 2022, H1 acquired London-based Faculty Opinions, a discovery tool for finding relevant published medical research and assessing its quality.
 Subject matter experts on the platform recommend and share their opinion on the top 1% of the biomedical literature indexed in PubMed.
 Faculty Opinions currently has over 190,000 individual recommended articles from over 4,000 journals.